LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.00_manual.md

 ## TROUBLE SHOOTING

 If you are having problems with your GameShark Pro, make sure the cartridge is plugged in properly.
 If you are having problems with codes, make sure you have entered the correct code or codes properly.
 Some games require an access code labeled as (M), which means that this code "ALWAYS MUST BE ON."
-This code will be highlighted in green at ail times or the GameShark Pro will not be able to load the game properly.
+This code will be highlighted in green at all times or the GameShark Pro will not be able to load the game properly.
 There may be future titles that require this access code.
 If this code is required on new games it will be made available with codes for that game.
 If you are still having problems, you can call our Technical Support department at (410) 785-4064.
 Please DO NOT call this number for codes, as they are not available through Tech Support.

 You can reach InterAct by the following means: